Diversity and Allyship

 This award represents the most prestigious diversity honor bestowed upon an OHIO student.
-Recipients will be individuals who promote the principles of social justice, leadership, cultural diversity and service to the campus and/or region.
+The award is open to all students, and recipients will be individuals who promote the principles of social justice, leadership, cultural diversity and service to the campus and/or region.

 Describe how you have advanced institutional diversity and inclusion goals, including evidence of leadership excellence in the advancement of social justice and equality within and/or outside the university; commitment of diversity through campus and community involvement; encouraging and motivating collaborations to promote inclusively; and/or demonstration of creative or innovative work to advance the academic success or leadership capabilities for underrepresented populations (e.g. first-generation college students, minorities, women in STEM, etc.).

-The Latinx Heritage Achievement Awards were established to recognize outstanding students of Latinx descent.
-All full-time undergraduate students of Latinx descent at the Ohio University Athens Campus with 24 or more completed credit hours and a 2.75 cumulative GPA are eligible to apply.
+The Latinx Community Achievement Awards were established to recognize students that improve the experiences of Latinx students at OHIO.
+All full-time undergraduate students at the Ohio University Athens Campus with 24 or more completed credit hours and a 2.75 cumulative GPA are eligible to apply.
 Continuing seniors must be enrolled at least one semester during the current academic year to be eligible.

 The LGBT Center Student Hart Award

 The LGBT Center Student Hart Award was named in honor of Ohio University’s first LGBT Center director, Mickey J. Hart, and was established in 2020.
-The award recognizes outstanding community care that improves the lives of lesbian, gay, bisexual, transgender, and/or queer communities that reside on and off campus.
+The award, open to all students, recognizes outstanding community care that improves the lives of lesbian, gay, bisexual, transgender, and/or queer communities that reside on and off campus.

 How have you worked to create inclusive environments where all LGBTQ+ individuals can be full and equal participants?

-The Blackburn/Spencer Scholarship and Achievement Awards were established by the Black Student Cultural Programming Board in 1979 in honor of Martha Jane Hunley Blackburn, the first African American woman to graduate from Ohio University and Donald A. Spencer, the first African American to serve as chairman of the Ohio University Board of Trustees.
-Recipients are selected based on a combination of financial need, academic performance and outstanding contributions to Ohio University.
+The Spencer/Blackburn Achievement Awards were established by the Black Student Cultural Programming Board in 1979 in honor of Martha Jane Hunley Blackburn, the first African American woman to graduate from Ohio University and Donald A. Spencer, the first African American to serve as chairman of the Ohio University Board of Trustees.
+The awards are open to all students, and recipients are selected based on a combination of financial need, academic performance, and outstanding contributions to Ohio University.